Does Low Volatility Outperform in India? 18-Year NSE Backtest (2006-2025)

 Introduction: When "Boring" Beats "Exciting"

 Conventional investment wisdom says higher risk equals higher return.
 Want bigger gains?
 Take bigger risks.
-It's intuitive, elegant, and according to nearly two decades of Indian stock market data—completely wrong.
+It's intuitive, elegant, and according to nearly two decades of Indian stock market data—not always true.

 Why this matters for Indian investors: